Ayana/dev-env/README.md

-# A simple boilerplate using Gulp
+# A simple boilerplate using gulp 4

-This is a simple boilerplate using Gulp 4 for static website projects which are not available to use modern frameworks.
+A simple boilerplate using <a href="https://gulpjs.com/">gulp</a>.
+This is made for static website projects which are not available to use modern frameworks.
 For example, small companies websites, WordPress template etc.

 ### Install